kohkimakimoto/lib-migration/README.md

 LibMigration is a minimum database migration library and framework for MySQL.

-It's PHP program restructured from [PHPMigrate](https://github.com/kohkimakimoto/phpmigrate) to use easily in other PHP products.

 ## Features

-* LibMigration use plain SQL to change your database schema.
-Don’t use any specific syntax.
+* LibMigration uses plain SQL to change your database schema.
+Does’t use any specific syntax.
 * LibMigration can manage muliple databases.
 * LibMigration core api is very simple.
 So you can easily use it in your other code.

-## Requrement
+## Requirement

-  * PHP5.3 or later.
+PHP5.3 or later.

 ## Installation